RankMerging: A supervised learning-to-rank framework to predict links in large social network: RankMerging framework

 \subsubsection{Complexity}

-An important benefit of our learning algorithm is that we need to go through each learning ranking only once.
-Moreover, by using appropriate data structures to store the windows $ \mathcal{W}_i$ -- e.g., associative arrays -- it is easy to manage each update in $ O(1) $.
-So if we have $\alpha$ rankings and $ T $ predictions, it implies a $ O(\alpha T) $ temporal complexity.
-Similarly, the test phase demands to go through the test rankings once, yielding a $ O(\alpha T) $ complexity.
-Besides, most of the memory used is due to the storage of the rankings, which is also $ O(\alpha T) $.
-These time and space consumptions are in general insignificant w.r.t. the complexities of the preliminary unsupervised classification methods.
+A substantial benefit of the learning algorithm is that we need to go through each learning ranking only once.
+Moreover, by using appropriate data structures to store the windows $ \mathcal{W}_{i}$ -- e.g., associative arrays of sets -- it is easy to manage each update in $ O(1) $.
+So if we have $\alpha$ rankings and $ \theta_L $ predictions, it implies a $ O(\alpha \cdot \theta_L) $ temporal complexity.
+Similarly, the test phase demands to go through the test rankings once, yielding a $ O(\alpha \cdot \theta_T) $ complexity.
+Moreover, most of the memory used is due to the storage of the rankings, which is also $ O(\alpha \cdot \theta_L) $ or $ O(\alpha \cdot \theta_T) $.
+These time and space consumptions are in general insignificant with regard to the complexities of the preliminary unsupervised classification methods, as is confirmed by the experimental computation times (see Section~\ref{exp-running-times}).